 By default, the Smartling Global Delivery Network (GDN) captures only the text of a string, including markup, to create each unique string.
-This means that repetitions of identical strings are not considered unique, which is help you save money when translating your website.
+This means that repetitions of identical strings are not considered unique.

 In some cases, you may need to translate repetitions of an identical string differently in certain elements on your site.
 This article covers methods you can use to identify variants on your website that will create unique strings for translation within a specific elements or page.

 For example, you may want to translate the word "Watch" that appears on a button to watch a video on your website differently than the word "Watch" on a product detail page for a wrist watch.

 Looking to create variants in a file-based project?
 See our API documentation.

 Adding variants by HTML attribute

 Variants can be assigned to strings within a certain HTML element by adding the data-sl-variant attribute to the element.
 The value within the attribute will be used as the variant metadata for all of the strings within that element, creating a unique strings.
 Here is an example:

 Adding variants to HTML attribute values

 Variants can also be added to attribute values within a tag, like meta-tag values.
 This can be useful for creating unique strings for SEO purposes.
 Using the data-sl-attr-variant attribute, you can specify attribute names and the corresponding variant names to use in a comma-separated list:

 The Smartling GDN can assign variants to strings based on some or all of the page URL where a string appears.
 This is an advanced GDN configuration which can be enabled using the rps_variant_from_page_uri rule.
 The parameters of this rule include a regex pattern to determine which pages to assign a variant and what part of the URL to use as the variant value.